June 16, 2026 · Yavelle Recipes · 5 min read

 If you want a single dish that captures the spirit of a low deuterium diet, it is hard to beat salmon in butter.
-Fatty fish and quality fats are the two foods that sit lowest on the deuterium scale, because deuterium is stored in sugars and carbohydrates, not in fat.
-Put them together and you have a meal that is naturally aligned with deuterium depletion before you have made a single swap.
+Fatty fish and quality fats are both naturally low in deuterium, and they carry no sugar or starch at all.
+Put them together and you have a meal that suits this way of eating before you have made a single swap.

 This version keeps things simple and restaurant-quality: a quick sear, a garlic-butter pan sauce brightened with lemon, and asparagus cooked in the same buttery juices.
 It is keto, gluten free, ready in 25 minutes, and genuinely one of the easiest dinners in the whole Yavelle series.